milosz275/leetcode/README.md

 [![CodeQL](https://github.com/mldxo/leetcode/actions/workflows/codeql.yml/badge.svg)](https://github.com/mldxo/leetcode/actions/workflows/codeql.yml)

 This is a repository for my solutions to Leetcode problems.
-I will be solving problems in C, at least one daily.
+I will be solving problems in C, C++ and Python.
+There will be at least one problem solved every day.
 I will also be providing explanations for my solutions.

-There will be updates to this repository as I solve more problems.
-Coding convention in this repo snake_case, which is not compatible with Leetcode's convention.
+Watch me fail, try and grow.

 ## 75